Basma-mmdouh25/loan-approval-prediction/README.md

-# Task 2: Loan Approval Prediction
+# Loan Approval Prediction

+Task 4 at Internship Project at Elovve

 ## 📌 Description
 This project builds a **predictive machine learning model** to determine whether a loan application will be approved.